anasshatnawi/JSS2025-Telemetry-of-Web-Applications-An-Industrial-Case-Study/replication-angular-spring-boot/README.md

 #### Frontend Agent
 1. Locate the agent `petstore-frontend-angular-2025-03-24T20-05-46-100Z.js` under `telemetry/instrumentation-frontend-user-experience/prebuilt` in our repository root.
 2. In the Angular applicaion, create a directoy `public/assets/telemetry/` and copy the agent there.
-3. Link agent to the application's `index.html` page by adding the following script tag at the end of the page's body :
+3. Link agent to the application's `index.html` page by adding the following script tag at the end of the page's body:
 ```html
 <body>
    <!-- Existing application content-->